Jul 9, 2015|

 Why Visit Potosi

-Located in Southern Bolivia, Potosi is a quaint town and is an ideal destination to experience Bolivian culture and history.
+If you’re in Southern Bolivia, you must visit Potosi.
+This quaint town is an ideal destination to experience Bolivian culture and history.
 Since its origins as a major supplier of silver to the Spanish Empire, Potosi has continued to operate its historic mines.
 In fact, machinery and new mining technology have not yet reached Bolivian miners, offering visitors a preserved glimpse into the past.
-A tour of one of these mines is a must, where visitors can meet with miners and give their respects to El Tio (the devil of the mine).
+A Potosi tour of one of these mines is a must, where visitors can meet with miners and give their respects to El Tio (the devil of the mine).
 For the full experience of a true Bolivian miner, sample the local 192 proof alcohol – the miner’s drink of choice, and don’t be surprised if they offer you sticks of dynamite!
 This is truly a unique and once in a lifetime experience.

 For city sightseeing, the historic center of Potosí is a striking example of Spanish colonial architecture.
 With impressive Baroque monuments like the Iglesia de San Lorenzo de Carangas and Torre de la Compañía de Jesús, lovers of architecture will enjoy the ornate details of the Empire’s past.
 Furthermore, deeply rooted in tradition, the local population has held tight to its 19th century past, seemingly pausing time.
 Locals have even upheld the indigenous garb of the 1800s, dressing in colorful pleated skirts, bowler hats, and intricate shawls – all hand-made.
 While strolling through the city, be sure to observe the local people, appreciating their unique style, lively indigenous markets, and quaint streets.